-MASTER OF ARTS [MA] | PHILOSOPHY
+MASTER OF ARTS [MA] | PHILOSOPHY (not offered for AY2024/2025)

 The MA in Philosophy is a 24-credit programme consisting of six 3-credit taught courses and a 6-credit Research Paper.
 Students may be admitted, subject to the demand for courses and staff availability, on full-time or part-time basis.
 Courses may be offered in each of the two semesters and/or in the summer again, subject to student demand and staff availability.